 The carrying amounts of financial assets represent the Group and the Company's maximum exposures to credit risk, before taking into account any collateral held.
 The Group and the Company does not require any collateral in respect of their financial assets.

 Impairment losses on financial assets recognised in profit or loss were as follows:

 Group

-2020 2019 S\$'000 S\$'000
+2021 S\$'000 2020 S\$'000

-Expected credit loss on/ (Reversal of expected credit loss on) trade receivables 22 (45)
+(Reversal of expected credit loss)/ Expected credit loss on trade receivables (7) 22